-Leaving Mexico’s busiest tourist resort behind, Steve McKenna plunges into a magical world of mystical ruins, colonial towns and lush tropical islands on the Yucatán Peninsula.
+Leaving Mexico’s busiest tourist resort behind, plunge into a magical world of mystical ruins, colonial towns and lush tropical islands on the Yucatán Peninsula.

 For millions of tourists, there’s only one place that matters in Mexico: Cancún – the gaudy, glitzy, bling-tastic mega-resort on the country’s achingly beautiful Caribbean coast.